Duo Functions¶

 end

-where is the maximum exponent included in the expansion.
+is the maximum exponent included in the expansion.
+For long

 the potential goes to a constant value; convergence to the constant